flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 ### Medium {.tabs-close}

-The Nintendo 3DS can run software from three different mediums.
+The Nintendo 3DS can run software from three different media.

 #### Gamecards {.tabs .active}